 The Lord may have made our metal, but it’s the devil that beats it to the shape he wills.

 God made this globe for us to thrive in, and the prince of sin to teach us how.
 God’s existence accounts for the creation, and the devil’s accounts for everything thereafter.
-The Lord made the heavens and the earth, but the devil made the world.
-God may be the chairman of the board, but he leaves its day to day running to Satan, his trusty lieutenant.
-Who has not seen enough of destructiveness to believe in the fiend, or enough of our own rapacious race not to need to?
+The Lord made the heavens and the earth, but Satan made the world, both the best and the worst of it.
+God may be the chairman of the board, but he leaves its day to day running to Lucifer, his trusty lieutenant.
+Who has not seen enough of sin and cruelty to believe in the fiend, or enough of our own rapacious race not to need to?

 In this world to have God on your side is the next best thing to having the devil.
 The sanctimonious are in the saddle since they have the both of them.

-I give way to anger, because I can’t control myself, or in order to control others.
+I give way to anger, because I can’t control myself, or in an attempt to control others.

-Anger is the screech emitted by naked will grating on the unyielding steel of circumstance.
+Anger is the screech which naked emits when it grates on the unyielding steel of circumstance.

 Fury is the sudden explosion of a will that has been long compressed by its own ineffectiveness.